 Graduate programs in the DHSS require continuous registration for fall, spring, and summer semesters.
 Students who need to interrupt their studies (Au.D., M.D.E., and M.S.-S.L.P.) must apply to the vice chair of graduate studies, DHSS, and receive written approval for a leave of absence.
 Students who need to take a leave of absence for any reason, including medical/mental health or family leave, must first contact the vice chair of graduate studies to initiate the leave.
 Prior to taking a leave of absence, a plan for re-entry into the curriculum and meeting graduation requirements will be developed in collaboration with the vice chair of graduate studies as part of the leave approval process.
-If it is not possible to develop a plan for return prior the leave being granted due to (for example) a medical or mental health emergency, the student should contact the vice chair of graduate studies as soon as they are able during the leave to develop a plan.
+If it is not possible to develop a plan for return prior the leave being graduate studies as soon as they are able during the leave to develop a plan.